mmandel/8Nights/Assets/Standard Assets/Koreographer/ReadMe_v0.0.7.txt

 -----------------
  Version History
 -----------------

+0.0.9 Developer Preview - Fifth Release!
+- NEW: Clone Tool support!
+This mode, enabled by pressing the “d” key or clicking the “Clone” button above the Waveform Display, enables fast duplication of a selection of events.
+Here’s how it works:
+  - If a selection doesn’t yet exist, the mouse will act exactly as it does in “Select” mode, allowing you to select events.
+  - If a selection exists when the mouse is pressed, those events will be duplicated (cloned) and added to the Koreography Track at the current mouse position.
+This operation adheres to Snap to Beat settings.
+- NEW: The WaveDisplay now maintains focus after the user scrolls via the scrollbar.
+- NEW: The “Snap to Beat” setting can be temporarily inverted by holding down the Shift key for most interactions.
+- NEW: Pressing the Escape key while the Waveform Display has focus will clear the active selection of events.
+- NEW: Type-specific Payload accessors directly off of KoreographyEvent object instances!
+Accessors currently include:
+  - CurvePayload: HasCurvePayload(), GetCurveValue(), GetValueOfCurveAtTime()
+  - FloatPayload: HasFloatPayload(), GetFloatValue()
+  - TextPayload: HasTextPayload(), GetTextValue()
+- NEW: Added an UnregisterForAllEvents() convenience function to the Koreographer class that unregisters for all possible EventIDs.
+Useful for objects that have lots of potential Event ID Registrations.
+- NEW: Pulled the update logic out of SimpleMusicPlayer into a new class called AudioVisor with an extremely simple API.
+This makes custom Music Player creation much easier and provides the foundation for future players (multi-layer, FMOD, WWise, etc.).
+- FIX: Actually break the publisher-subscriber link when unregistering events with the Koreographer.
+This stops a whole bunch of memory from leaking/sitting around until the Koreographer was cleaned up!
+- FIX: Don’t globally swallow Cut/Copy/Paste/SelectAll commands to allow all fields proper chances to respond.
+- FIX: More reasonable default zoom level on Audio/Koreography load.
+- FIX: In the SimplePlayer component, properly handle updating the sample time when changing the playing clip.
+- FIX: Major overhaul of SimplePlayer component timing system.
+Should improve reliability and remove bugs, particularly in high frame-rate scenarios.
+- FIX: Restored compatibility with latest Unity 5ß (up to date as of 5b14).
+- FIX: Removed use of AudiClip.isReadyToPlay flag that was deprecated in Unity 5b13.
+- FIX: The Koreography Editor window can once again be flexibly resized down to a default size of 100x100px.
+It will now only be resized on first-launch.
+A new file “KoreographerSettings” will appear in the <ProjectDirectory>/Library folder.
+This is currently only used to determine if the Koreography Editor has been opened in this project before or not.
+- FIX: Handled a Null Reference exception that would occur when trying to draw/drag a span event with click position sufficiently close to left edge of the WaveForm display.
+- FIX: Small precision enhancements to work around internal floating point errors.
+Many internal calculations now occur with the 128-bit Decimal value type.

 0.0.8 Developer Preview - Fourth Release!
 - NEW: Faster Waveform rendering thanks to using Unity's built-in line renderer over the custom community created one.